eitah/lenslocked/README.md

 Note that I'm using the PDF which was last edited in 2016 (?) not the videos which were 2018-ish so some of my docs are out of date.

+# Files you need

+1) An .envrc
+2) A creds.json file.

 ## Hot Reloading

 Note that for hot reloading i run `modd` instead of `go run main.go`.
 Installing Modd is `brew install modd` and is from the repo https://github.com/cortesi/modd.
 To enable modd you need a conf file that I have pasted herein.
 Note the modd.conf file in the project which I have git ignored.